sparkflows/sparkflows-docs/docs/databricks/user-guide/generate-pyspark-code.rst

    :alt: Pyspark code generate
    :width: 70%

-Once the above parameters got added, Click on Create Button, it will create new job with your selected parameters.
+Once the above parameters gets added, click on Create Button, it will create a new job with your selected parameters.

-Now you can Run the job.
+Now, you can Run the job.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/6.PNG
    :alt: Pyspark code generate
    :width: 70%

-Once the Job Run successfully, you will see the Status of Job as Succeeded.
+Once the Job runs successfully, you will see the Status of the Job as Succeeded.

 .. figure:: ../../_assets/user-guide/generate-pyspark-code/7.PNG
    :alt: Pyspark code generate